-We maintain a comprehensive and current knowledge of local, state and federal regulations; we develop sustainable solutions in consideration of the client and community; and we maintain a partnership approach with you, taking ownership of your needs.
+In addition to the partnership approach we take with our clients, we also maintain a comprehensive and current knowledge of local, state and federal regulations, and develop sustainable solutions in consideration of the client and community.

 It’s these Galloway practices that make it possible to facilitate efficient and timely processes associated with the planning, design, approval, permitting and construction of your project.